johnno1962/SwiftTrace/README.md

     SwiftTrace.traceBundleContainingClass(self.dynamicType)

+This traces all classes defined in the main application bundle.
 To trace, for example, all classes in the RxSwift framework add the following

     SwiftTrace.traceBundleContainingClass(RxSwift.DisposeBase.self)

-This yields output something like:
+This gives output in the Xcode debug console something like:

     RxSwift.SingleAssignmentDisposable.dispose () -> ()
     RxSwift.SingleAssignmentDisposable.disposable.setter : RxSwift.Disposable11